Category Archives: British Royals

 Queen Alexandra, the wife of King Edward VII of the United Kingdom, was born Princess Alexandra of Schleswig-Holstein-Sonderburg-Glücksburg (full name Alexandra Caroline Marie Charlotte Louise Julia) on December 1, 1844, at the Yellow Palace in Copenhagen, Denmark.
 She was the eldest daughter and the second of the six children of Prince Christian of Schleswig-Holstein-Sonderburg-Glücksburg and Princess Louise of Hesse-Kassel and was known in the family as Alix.
 In 1853, Alix’s father was confirmed as the successor of the childless King Frederik VII of Denmark and she was then Princess Alexandra of Denmark.
 Upon the death of King Frederik VII of Denmark in 1863, Alix’s father became King Christian IX of Denmark.
 Three of Alix’s five siblings became a monarch or a consort of a monarch.

-King Christian IX of Denmark and his family (Front: Dagmar, Valdemar, Queen Louise, Thyra, Alexandra; Back: Frederik, King Christian, Vilhelm); Photo Credit – Wikipedia
+King Christian IX of Denmark and his family (Front Row: Dagmar, Valdemar, Queen Louise, Thyra, Alexandra; Back Row: Frederik, King Christian, Vilhelm); Credit – Wikipedia

-Queen Victoria of the United Kingdom and her husband Prince Albert were seeking a bride for their eldest son, Albert Edward, Prince of Wales, known in the family as Bertie.
+Queen Victoria of the United Kingdom and her husband Prince Albert were seeking a bride for their eldest son Albert Edward, Prince of Wales, known in the family as Bertie.
 Victoria and Albert’s eldest daughter Victoria, Princess Royal, Crown Princess of Prussia, known as Vicky in the family, was enlisted to help with the search.
-Princess Alexandra had originally been fifth on the list of potential brides, but Vicky thought Alix would be the perfect match for Bertie and she sent back glowing reports of her to Victoria and Albert.
-Prince Albert came to the conclusion that Alix was “the only one to be chosen.
+Princess Alexandra had originally been fifth on the list of potential brides.
+Vicky thought Alix would be the perfect match for Bertie and she sent back glowing reports of her to Victoria and Albert.
+Prince Albert concluded that Alix was “the only one to be chosen.
 Vicky then arranged the first meeting between Alix and Bertie in Speyer Cathedral on September 24, 1861.
-On September 9, 1862, after the death of his father in December 1861, Bertie proposed to Alix at the Royal Palace of Laeken, the home of his great-uncle, King Leopold I of the Belgians.
+On September 9, 1862, after the death of his father in December 1861, Bertie proposed to Alix at the Royal Palace of Laeken, the home of his great-uncle King Leopold I of the Belgians.
 The couple was married at St. George’s Chapel at Windsor Castle on March 10, 1863.
 Queen Victoria, in perpetual mourning for Prince Albert, watched the ceremony from Catherine of Aragon’s Closet overlooking the left side of the altar.

-The Prince and Princess of Wales, Bertie and Alix, made their homes at Marlborough House near Buckingham Palace in London and at Sandringham House in Norfolk, England.
-Sandringham House had been purchased by Queen Victoria for Bertie and Alix and is still a privately-owned residence of the British monarch.
+As the Prince and Princess of Wales, Bertie and Alix lived at Marlborough House near Buckingham Palace in London and Sandringham House in Norfolk, England.
+Sandringham House, purchased by Queen Victoria for Bertie and Alix, is still a privately owned residence of the British monarch.

 Alix was a popular Princess of Wales and undertook many duties in support of her mother-in-law Queen Victoria, in the words of the Queen, “spare me the strain and fatigue of functions.”
 Queen Victoria further said of Alix, “She opens bazaars, attends concerts, visits hospitals in my place … she not only never complains, but endeavours to prove that she has enjoyed what to another would be a tiresome duty.”
 However, Alix’s increasing deafness caused by hereditary otosclerosis led to social isolation and she spent more time at home with her children and pets.

 As a mother, Alix was extremely possessive, demanded complete devotion from her children, and insisted that they call her “Motherdear.”
 Her three daughters were much plainer than their beautiful mother and very shy.
-They were referred to by other family members as “the whispering Walses.”
+Family members referred to them as “the whispering Walses.”
 Princess Victoria was never allowed to marry as her parents considered all her suitors unsuitable.
 She was destined to spend her life attending her mother who would ring a bell at all hours of the day and night to summon Victoria to her side.
-Victoria’s cousin, Grand Duchess Olga Alexandrovna of Russia, described her as little more than “a glorified maid.”
+Princess Victoria’s cousin, Grand Duchess Olga Alexandrovna of Russia, described her as little more than “a glorified maid.”

-During his marriage, Bertie had quite a number of mistresses.
-Apparently, Alix knew about many of them and accepted them.
+During his marriage, Bertie had many mistresses.
+Alix knew about many of them and accepted them.
 Among the women, Bertie socialized with were: the actress Lillie Langtry; Lady Randolph Churchill (born Jennie Jerome in the USA, was the mother of Winston Churchill); Daisy Greville, Countess of Warwick; actress Sarah Bernhardt; and Alice Keppel who was his last mistress.
-Alice Keppel is the great-grandmother of Queen Consort Camilla.
+Alice Keppel is the great-grandmother of Queen Camilla.
 When Bertie was on his deathbed, Alix sent for Alice Keppel and arranged for her to see the king during one of his periods of consciousness.
 When Bertie died on May 6, 1910, Alix quipped, “Now at least I know where he is.”

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.